 Modeling the spatio-temporal trend of infectious diseases is an important issue because an accurate prediction of outbreaks can serve for early preparedness and responses.
 Lifecourse analyses for infectious diseases from macro to micro levels are helpful to improve the accuracy of dynamic transmission model, as they provide additional information for simulation of the progression of infectious diseases.
 Some dynamic models from a lifecourse perspective have been developed, such as climate-driven dynamic models [22], age-dependent dynamic models [23], and human mobility based models [6, 24].
 Propagation dynamics models could be used to predict the changes of infectious populations during an epidemic, which divide a population into different groups, such as susceptible population, infected population, and recovery population [25].
 Different groups of the population are interchanged by a proportion within a period.
 Two directions of improvements may be considered from a spatial lifecourse perspective.
 One is that susceptible population could be estimated more accurately, according to the distribution of the population and corresponding infectious factors.
 The other is related to the adjustment of model parameters, such as transmission rate and recovery rate.

 In addition to data analysis, presentation of disease maps also needs to be more dynamic, moving from static disease mapping to continuously updated maps of contemporary disease risk.
 Several approaches were summarized to quantify human mobility at different spatial and temporal scales, including long-term international and within-country migration census, flight and commuting networks, cell-phone data, and logging devices (e.g., GPS).
+Although long-term time series of these data are still challenging, they might be increasingly available from different novel and open data sources.
 Those approaches and data sources could also be used for designing new or supplementing existing spatial lifecourse epidemiologic studies [11].
-Although long-term time series and big data are still challenging, they will be increasingly available from different novel and open data sources.

 Conclusion